gnzlbg/static_vector/README.md

 Checked access via `at` provides the strong-exception safety guarantee and it throws the `std::out_of_range` exception on out-of-bounds.
 It is `noexcept(false)`.

+#### On the general use of noexcept in this proposal

+This proposal aims to follow the standard library guidelines for making functions `noexcept`.
+That is, a function can only be `noexcept` if it has no preconditions (a wide contract).
+For functions without preconditions, the proposal specifies when `noexcept` applies.

 ### Iterators

 The iterators of `fixed_capacity_vector<T, Capacity>` model the `ContiguousIterator` concept.